How to use Order by with Multiple columns in MySQL

 MySQL – Convert Unix Timestamp to Date Time

-The Unix Timestamp, while efficient for data storage, is not human-readable and appears as a set of integer numbers to the user.
-This lack of readability necessitates converting it into a more user-friendly format before displaying it to end-users.
+The Unix Timestamp, while efficient for data storage, lacks human readability and appears as a set of integer numbers to users.
+To make it more user-friendly, it requires conversion into a readable format before displaying it to end-users.

 If you don’t perform this conversion directly while selecting rows from the Database Table, you’ll need to handle it programmatically.
-For instance, in PHP, you can utilize the date() function for conversion as follows:
+For example, in PHP, you can utilize the date() function for conversion like so:

 $timestamp = 1690768832;